 Prezcobix contains two medicines-darunavir and cobicistat.
-Darunavir belongs to the class of drugs called protease inhibitors.
+Darunavir belongs to the class of drugs called protease inhibitors; it blocks the production of HIV from infected cells.
 Cobicistat is a booster; it raises and maintains levels of darunavir in the blood.
 Prezcobix is used as part of combination HIV treatment (ART) in adults and taken at a dose of one pill once daily with food.
-Overall, Prezcobix was welltolerated in clinical trials.
+The type of food does not matter.
+Overall, Prezcobix was well-tolerated in clinical trials.
 General side effects were uncommon and included diarrhea and nausea; these were usually of mild to moderate intensity, and temporary.